Creating a Call to Action to Continue the Conversation

-Let's imagine a prospective client is taking a look at your firm’s statement of qualifications.
+Let's imagine a prospective client is looking at your firm's statement of qualifications.
 We'll assume you presented an incredible body of work.
-Your prospect skims through the content and browses through the impressive case study images and admires the incredible layout.
-After looking through the material, the prospective client comes to the conclusion that you are a qualified resource to provide professional services.
+Your prospect skims through the content, browses the impressive case study images, and admires the incredible layout.
+After reviewing the material, the prospective client concludes that you are a qualified resource for professional services.

 A CTA can be used to…

-- Create a sense of urgency to learn about how to make a more informed decision.
+- I'd like you to create a sense of urgency to learn how to make a more informed decision.

 - Create interest by offering advanced content (checklist, ebook, whitepaper) of real value to a specific market segment and concisely address a prospect's unique concerns.

-- Arrange a complimentary meeting with an experience professional.
+- Could you arrange a complimentary meeting with an experienced professional?

 An effective CTA needs to do the following:

-- Create a Sense of Urgency to Take the Next Step: A message that subtlety requests a timely response should be incorporated into your call to action.
-For example, “Begin planning your new medical campus today!
+- Could you create a Sense of Urgency to Take the Next Step?
+I think a timely response message should be incorporated into your call to action.
+For example, "Begin planning your new medical campus today!

-- Align CTA Images with Your Brand: Your firm’s CTA image needs to be in alignment with their brand.
-The CTA needs to capture a visitor’s attention and entice them to take the next step.
+- Align CTA Images with Your Brand: Your firm's CTA image needs to align with its brand.
+The CTA must capture visitors' attention and entice them to take the next step.

 - Consider the overall Layout and Position: Place the calls to action in the top half of a site's viewable page.
 The call to action should be located in the reader's natural path.

 - A CTA needs to be Clickable.
-Your call to action needs to have function.
+So that you know, your call to action needs to have a function.
 A site visitor should be able to click an image or text.
-The image and text needs to have a contrasting appearance to indicate that it has function or links to the next step.
+The image and text must have a contrasting appearance to indicate that it has a function or links to the next step.

-Your marketing efforts are too good to go to waste!!!
-Simply incorporate a call to action to continue the conversation with your prospective clients.
-Make sure your CTA enhances your firm’s brand and, more importantly, focus on building a rewarding relationship with your new client!
+Your marketing efforts are too good to go to waste.
+Incorporate a call to action to continue the conversation with prospective clients.
+Ensure your CTA enhances your firm's brand and, more importantly, focuses on building a rewarding relationship with your new client!